buildkite/on-demand/agent-composer/README.md

 Pipeline Step.
 Each task definition needs a Docker image containing the tools you use to perform continuous integration or deployment, and optionally an IAM Task Role to permit access to any AWS services you require.
-Task Definitions don’t have to map 1:1 with Task Roles, you can schedule a Task Definition for different pipelines or steps and override the Task Role for each.
+Task Definitions don’t have to map 1:1 with Task Roles, you can share a Task Definition between different pipelines or steps and override the Task Role for each.

 See the [patterns section](#patterns) for documentation on the individual